Germany edges past UK as Europe's leading market for NFL

 A lot of German fans are coming to Munich even without tickets, he said, "to get as much of the experience as they can."

-Allianz Arena, home of soccer club Bayern Munich, can hold 75,000 fans.
+Allianz Arena, home of soccer club Bayern Munich, will be at about 67,000 capacity Sunday, league officials said, though the stadium holds more for soccer matches.

 FAN SCRAMBLE